SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Under the Income Tax Ordinance, 2001:

-- Section 153: Withholding tax on payments for services.
-When a Pakistani entity pays for services, it is required to deduct tax at source.
-For non-salaried individuals on the Active Taxpayer List, the rate on services is 8% (rising to 16% for non-active taxpayers).
+- Section 153: Withholding on payments for services.
+Pakistani entities paying for services deduct tax at source.
+For non-salaried individuals on the Active Taxpayer List: 8%.
+For non-active taxpayers: 16%.

 - Section 154: Withholding on exports and services rendered abroad.
-This section applies to payments received by Pakistani residents for services provided to foreign clients.
-Banks processing inward remittances for IT/freelance services may apply withholding under this section — though the specifics depend on the nature of the service and the applicable SBP classification.
+Banks processing inward remittances for IT/freelance services may apply withholding under this section.
+The specifics depend on the nature of the service and SBP classification.

-- IT Export Exemption: Under the current tax regime, income from IT exports has reduced tax rates.
-The Finance Act 2025 provides a 0.25% final tax on IT export proceeds for registered IT exporters under Section 154A — a significant reduction from the standard rates.
-This applies to IT and IT-enabled services (ITeS) exported from Pakistan.
+- IT Export Exemption: The Finance Act 2025 provides a 0.25% final tax on IT export proceeds for registered IT exporters under Section 154A.
+That is a massive reduction from standard rates, and applies to IT and IT-enabled services (ITeS) exported from Pakistan.

 The Classification Question

-How freelance income flowing through a US LLC is classified under Pakistani law depends on the structure:
+How freelance income flowing through a US LLC gets classified under Pakistani law depends on the structure:

-- If the founder provides services from Pakistan to US clients, invoiced through the US LLC, the income is Pakistan-source for Pakistani tax purposes (services rendered in Pakistan) even though it is received through a US entity
+- If you provide services from Pakistan to US clients, invoiced through the US LLC, the income is Pakistan-source for Pakistani tax purposes (services rendered in Pakistan) even though it arrives through a US entity

-- If the founder qualifies as a registered IT exporter, the 0.25% final tax rate under Section 154A may apply — but this requires formal registration with the Pakistan Software Export Board (PSEB) and compliance with SBP's IT export facilitation framework
+- If you qualify as a registered IT exporter, the 0.25% final tax rate under Section 154A may apply.
+This requires formal PSEB registration and compliance with SBP's IT export facilitation framework.

-- If the founder does not qualify for IT export treatment, the income is taxed at standard non-salaried rates (up to 45%)
+- If you do not qualify for IT export treatment, standard non-salaried rates apply.
+Up to 45%.

-The difference between 0.25% and 45% on the same income — depending on classification and registration — is one of the largest tax differentials available to Pakistani founders.
+The difference between 0.25% and 45% on the same income is one of the largest tax differentials available to Pakistani founders.
+Whether you qualify depends entirely on registration and classification.

 Form 5472 Connection: Dual Reporting Obligations